samaksh97/FinSight-Sentiment-Investment-Recommender/README.md

 3. From the data_sources folder in the repository, do the following:
 <pre>
   a.
-Add newEval.csv and dva_stock_prices_u.csv as data source dependencies to "sample" data source in Tableau
+Add newEval.csv and dva_stock_prices_u.csv as data source dependencies to "sentiment_stocks" data source in Tableau
 </pre>

 4. Setup Jupytab by doing the following: